 Definition - What does DNA Fragmentation mean?

 DNA fragmentation is the occurrence of genetically damaged sperm.
 DNA fragmented sperm may cause infertility.
-If a man possesses a high number of DNA fragmented sperm, it is possible that pregnancy conceived through intercourse or assisted productive technologies may fail, as the sperm is unable to function correctly.
+If a man possesses a high number of DNA fragmented sperm, it is possible that pregnancy conceived through intercourse or assisted reproductive technologies (ART) may fail, as the sperm is unable to function correctly.

 FertilitySmarts explains DNA Fragmentation